 Step 6 – Research Where Your Ancestor Lived

 Finding out about where you ancestors lived can bring a whole new level of understanding to your research.
 It can give you a feel of what their life was like for them.
-You can do this by checking newspaper archives online.

 Step 7 – Visit Archives and Family History Society